UniversalDependencies/docs/_u-overview/nominal-syntax.md

 ## Function Word Dependents

-Nominal phrases may also contain the following typical function word dependents:
+Nominals may also contain the following typical function word dependents:

 * Determiners attach to the head of the nominal with the `det` relation.
 * Adpositions attach to the head of the nominal with the `case` relation.